FairyFali/SLMs-Survey/README.md

 ## A Comprehensive Survey of Small Language Models: Technology, On-Device Applications, Efficiency, Enhancements for LLMs, and Trustworthiness
-This repo include the papers discussed in our latest survey paper on small language models.
+This repo includes the papers discussed in our latest survey paper on small language models.
 :book: Read the full paper here: [Paper Link](https://arxiv.org/abs/2411.03350)

 ## News
 * 2024/11/04: The first version of our survey is on Arxiv!
+* 2024/12/28: The second version of our survey is on Arxiv!

 ## Reference
 If our survey is useful for your research, please kindly cite our [paper](https://arxiv.org/abs/2411.03350):